Jepetto

-Jepetto was a popular band from 1994 to 2004 from Annapolis, Maryland.
+Jepetto was a band from 1994 to 2004 from Annapolis, Maryland.
 The band was managed by Adam Wheatley of Funkstarr.
 After the band's split, core members, Chris Cosgrove, David Richardson, and Chris Hartman formed Victory Party with Casey Hean, Ben Frock, and Carl Jenson.

+The band debuted at the 1996 Annapolis High School talent show.
+In 2000, they won the WHFS contest to be the opening band for the HFStival.